cocoon sandbox

 {"token": "…", "template": "myproj:v1"}

-{"key": {"template": "myproj:v1", "net": "none", "size": "small"}}
+{"key": {"template": "myproj:v1", "net": "none", "size": "small"},

 DELETE /v1/templates?template=…&net=…&size=…

 Auth: node API token.
 Removes a promoted template (the query parameters default like a claim’s: net=none, size=small).
+A tenant may delete only templates it promoted — anything else is 404, root deletes anything.
 204 on success, 404 unknown template, 409 when the key belongs to a configured pool (those goldens are owned by the node config).
 On a cluster, a node that does not hold the template but sees an owner in gossip answers 200 {"redirect": [addrs]} — the claim redirect shape — and the SDK retries the delete at the owner.
 The retry carries no_redirect=1, mirroring the claim protocol: a node answering a no_redirect delete speaks only for itself.

 POST /v1/sandboxes/{id}/checkpoint

 Auth: node API token; body {"token": "<sandbox token>", "name": "..."} (name optional).
-Captures the sandbox’s full state without stopping it and answers 200 {"checkpoint": {id, name, sandbox_id, key, created_at}}.
+Captures the sandbox’s full state without stopping it and answers 200 {"checkpoint": {id, name, sandbox_id, key, tenant?, created_at}}tenant records the calling tenant, absent for root.
+400 bad body or name, 401 bad api token, 404 unknown id or wrong sandbox token, 409 egress-lane sandbox or one with volumes attached (see egress).

 POST /v1/checkpoints/{id}/claim

-Auth: node API token; body {"ttl_seconds": 0}.
-Claims a fresh sandbox branched from the checkpoint (a normal claim response); the checkpoint’s recorded key applies.
-404 for an unknown checkpoint.
+Auth: node API token; body {"ttl_seconds": 0, "no_redirect": false}.
+Claims a fresh sandbox branched from the checkpoint (a normal claim response, attributed to the caller); the checkpoint’s recorded key applies — the unguessable id is the capability to branch.

 GET /v1/checkpoints

 Auth: node API token.
 Lists this node’s checkpoints, newest first.
+A tenant sees only its own records; root sees everything.

 DELETE /v1/checkpoints/{id}